Toloka/docs/en/guide/concepts/check-performers.md

 Limits are also useful when you need as many different Tolokers as possible, like to collect statistics for a survey or choosing the best version of a logo.
 Another case is personal descriptions for a [dating service](https://rb.ru/opinion/chat-bot-dataset/).
 If texts are all written by the same person, they are likely to turn out monotonous and boring.

-You can engage more participants if you limit the number of assignments "per Toloker".
+You can engage more participants if you limit the number of assignments “per Toloker”.
 You can do this by setting a limit on the number of tasks available to each Toloker or a limit on daily earnings in a single project.
 Use the [Submitted responses](submitted-answers.md) and [Earnings](income.md) rules.
 ![](../_images/cp-submitted_answers.png)